 - We’ll give you 5,000 airline miles.

-As you make your way through this (hopefully quick) process, keep track of who you speak to and when.
-Then send the credit card company a certified letter with the details of your conversation including date, time, names and any confirmation numbers you received.
-Request a statement in writing that shows your account is closed and your balance is clear.
+And now that you have it in writing, you’ll want to send the credit card company a certified letter with the details of your conversation, including date, time, names and any confirmation numbers you received.
+Make sure to request a written statement that shows your balance is all clear and your account is completely closed.

 4. Never Look Back